hybridgroup/gocv-site/content/getting-started/linux.md

 #### Download source

-Next, download the OpenCV 3.4.1 and OpenCV Contrib source code:
+Now, download the OpenCV 3.4.1 and OpenCV Contrib source code:

 	make download

 #### Build

-Build and install everything.
+Build everything.
 This will take quite a while:

 	make build

-#### Cleanup extra files
+#### Install

+Once the code is buikt, you are ready to install:

+	make sudo_install

+### Verifying the installation

-After the installation is complete, you can remove the extra files and folders:
+To verify your installation you can run one of the included examples.

-	make clean

-### How to build/run code
+First, change the current directory to the location of the GoCV repo:

+	cd $GOPATH/src/gocv.io/x/gocv

-Once you have installed OpenCV, you should be able to build or run any of the examples:
+Now you should be able to build or run any of the examples:

 	go run ./cmd/version/main.go